 The main issue in tax audits regarding transfer pricing is ensuring compliance with the arm's-length principle.
-Other issues found are the examination of the transfer pricing methodologies chosen, the assessment of the attribution of beneficial ownership in the companies' assets as declared, and ensuring the fulfilment of formal requirements when issuing the obligatory reports.
+Other issues are the examination of the transfer pricing methodologies chosen, the assessment of the attribution of beneficial ownership in the companies' assets as declared, and ensuring the fulfilment of formal requirements when issuing the obligatory reports.

-4.5 Related Party Limited Risks Distribution Arrangements
+4.5 Related-Party Limited Risk Distribution Arrangements

-All transactions within a group of companies have to meet the requirements of the arm's-length principle.
+All transactions within a group of companies must meet the requirements of the arm's-length principle.